algorithmiaio/dev-center/_pages/algorithm-development/source-code-management.md

 ---
-layout: article
-title: 'Source Code Management'
+author: rmiller
+categories: algorithm-development
 excerpt: 'Controlling where the source code for your algorithm resides'
-categories: algorithm-development
-tags: [algo-dev]
-author: rmiller
 image:
   teaser: /icons/algo.svg
+layout: article
 permalink: /algorithm-development/source-code-management/
 redirect_from:
   - /algorithm-development/algorithm-basics/git/
   - /algorithm-development/git-support/
   - /algorithm-development/git/
-  - /algorithmia-enterprise/scms
+  - /algorithmia-enterprise/scms/
-  - /algorithm-development/source-control-management
+  - /algorithm-development/source-control-management/
-  - /algorithm-development/scm
+  - /algorithm-development/scm/
-  - /algorithm-development/scms
+  - /algorithm-development/scms/
+tags: [algo-dev]
+title: 'Source Code Management'
 ---

 When you create an algorithm, a [Git](https://git-scm.com/) repository is initialized to store its source code.
 Algorithmia supports hosting that repository within the Algorithmia platform itself or using one of a number of external source code management (SCM) providers, listed below.
 In this guide, we'll walk through the following: